compulim/workflows/README.md

    - Very clean and definitive publish
 - Don't overwrite release asset
    - `gh release upload --clobber` is nice for job rerun, but it will wipe out the upload time so no one know when it is being updated
+- Consider how workflow run when forked, they will run with no settings/secrets

 ## Snippets